 Evening: Make a Music Stop

-Winter Park in the summer is known for live music and rad events, and you can almost always find something happening.
+Winter Park is known for live music and rad events, and you can almost always find something happening.
 For a dog-friendly dinner that includes a live jam sesh, try The Peak, The Pub, or Crooked Creek.

 All Day: Let the Dogs Run